jeremybanka/exchange-rate-tracker/README.md

 - Get things built: `$ npm run start`
 - This should prompt your browser to open the project on 8080.
 It's actually pointed at the dist folder, and will update live.

+#### Second Things Second

+I used an API key from (exchangerate-api.com)[exchangerate-api.com] to develop this app!

+- You can use my API key (be gentle, please!) by visiting my deployment at (my gh io / xcr)[jeremybanka.github.io/xcr].
+- But if you want to fork this project and make changes, you need to get your own key!
+- Do so by following the instructions at (the aforementioned website)[exchangerate-api.com].
+- Your key should be a twenty-four-digit hexadecimal number, such as `1e6f2a30a15ee8689d13f60` (that's an example, not a working key as far as I know).
+- Once you have your key, put it in a file called `.env` in your root folder.
+Now you should get successes instead of errors!

 #### ESLint/Prettier Tooling

 - Use VS Code.